Skip to Content

 Check rates and availability at the Amavi Hotel Paphos

-Many Paphos attractions are within walking distance and it’s easy to get around if you want to explore further afield.
-If you love history, good food and stunning scenery then you need to add Cyprus to your travel wish list.
+Many Paphos attractions are within walking distance, and it’s easy to get around if you want to explore further afield.
+If you love history, good food and stunning scenery, you definitely need to add Cyprus to your travel wish list.

 Pin it!